Peoria Bankruptcy Lawyer

 Bankruptcy Lawyer in Peoria, IL

-Any bankruptcy lawyer in Peoria, IL should know the difference between Chapter 7 Bankruptcy and Chapter 13 Bankruptcy, including our experienced bankruptcy lawyers at Pioletti, Pioletti & Nichols.
+Any Peoria, IL bankruptcy lawyer should know the difference between Chapter 7 Bankruptcy and Chapter 13, including our experienced lawyers at Pioletti, Pioletti & Nichols.
 Debt can become overwhelming in a short time.
 Bill collectors may be calling all the time.
 Notices threatening court action may arrive daily.
 What can someone do who is unable to repay these debts?
-Bankruptcy in Illinois is a way for someone to get out from under the crush of debt and start over from scratch.
-There are a couple of popular proceeding types for individuals looking for relief.
-Chapter 7 and Chapter 13 bankruptcy can help but work in different ways.
-Discover the key differences in these two bankruptcy types before proceeding.
+Declaring bankruptcy is a way for someone to get out from under the crush of debt and start over from scratch.
+There are a couple of proceeding types for individuals looking for relief.
+Chapter 7 and Chapter 13 bankruptcy can help but function in different ways.
+Discover the fundamental differences between these two bankruptcy types before proceeding.
+Our family-owned firm has had multiple generations in protecting clients’ rights and we are here for you.

 Chapter 7 Is About Liquidating Debt

-Some people who own substantial assets may find themselves going through Chapter 7 bankruptcy.
-This type of process involves a court-appointed trustee going through assets and deciding what can be liquidated.
+Some people who own substantial assets may go through Chapter 7 bankruptcy.
+This process involves a court-appointed trustee going through assets and deciding what can be liquidated.
 Everything is considered, including personal items of value, such as jewelry and motor vehicles, homes and investment property, and bank accounts.
 However, there are exemptions or items that a trustee cannot liquidate without the owner’s permission.
 These usually include the primary residence and a vehicle, among other things.
 Each state has a comprehensive list of exemptions.
-A Peoria, Illinois bankruptcy lawyer from Pioletti, Pioletti & Nichols can help you figure out which exemptions apply to your situation.

 Chapter 13 Involves Restructuring Debt